api3dao/old-api3-docs/docs/pre-alpha/guides/provider/setting-authorizers.md

 ## Conclusion

-Your Airnode is completly set up now.
+Your Airnode is completely set up now.
 The following guides will be on how a requester would be able to make requests to it.